 For more of Metro Girl’s history posts, click here.

-Posted on 23 March 2018, in Architecture, History, London and tagged Architecture, Argyll Street, Art deco, history, london, Palladium House, Soho.
+Posted on 23 Mar 2018, in Architecture, History, London and tagged Architecture, Art deco, history, London, Soho.
 Bookmark the permalink.
 Comments Off on Palladium House: An architectural slice of the Big Apple in London’s Soho.